20c/classy/README.md

 ## Inheritance from multiple classes

-With classy it is possible to fork multiple classes into one new class that inherits the methods and properties of all the classes provided
+With crown it is possible to fork multiple classes into one new class that inherits the methods and properties of all the classes provided

     example.$define(
       "First",